genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 Add `CustomTradeEventReply` under **{app-name}-messages** and assemble.
 Once you have built, add `api(project(":alpha-messages"))` to your build.gradle.kts file under **{app-name}-script-config/build.gradle.kts**.

-...you can now use the following example Event Handler below:
+...you can now use the following example Event Handler:

 ```kotlin
     eventHandler<TradeEvent, CustomTradeEventReply>(name = "CUSTOM_TRADE_EVENT") {